 Our boxes come in many sizes.
 However, the following types of boxes are the most commonly used by professional moving companies.
 If you want to be 100% safe with your choice of boxes, you'll want to stock up on some of these quality moving boxes.

-Small moving boxes are great for moving books and other small heavy items such as records, tools, canned goods, etc. Our book carton boxes are small in size and are easy to handle.
+Small boxes are commonly used for papers, magazines, records, CDs, tools, canned goods, and other heavy items, etc. Our book carton boxes are small in size and are easy to handle.

 Large boxes are used for light items.
 Be sure to keep the weight of your boxes reasonable.
 You don’t want them to become too heavy to carry.
 Large boxes are used to move items such as speakers, pillows, blankets, bedding, curtains, linens, stuffed animals, and clothing.

 These extra-large boxes are frequently used by movers, while dish-packs are ideal for breakable items like dishes, glassware, and small appliances.
 These corrugated cartons are commonly used for packing the kitchen and dining room.
 We suggest you also have bubble wrap and packing paper on hand for this job.
 By protecting your dishes in bubble wrap or with crushed paper you add an extra level of cushioning to your fragile items.
 It also helps to eliminate the shifting of items inside these heavy-duty moving boxes.

 Our warehouse can be used to store business records, overflow inventory, seasonal items, files, unused furniture, and more.

 It may not seem like common sense, but when packing a China box, it is a best practice to pack the dishes vertically.
 Dishes have more strength on their side than when stacked horizontally or flat.
 So, don’t stack them on top of one another, from the bottom of the box.
 Place your dishes in a vertical direction.
 This increases your chances for a smooth move without damage.
 In addition, for extra protection before placing dishes in the box, place a layer of balled up packing paper on the bottom of the box.